 Route 580X would be restored and provide limited peak express service between the Livermore Transit Center and the East Dublin / Pleasanton BART station.
-The route will connect the future Isabel Road Valley Link Station and bring direct service to the LAVTA administrative office and adjacent industrial park.
 The route would provide weekday peak only service every 60 minutes between 7:30 am and 9:15 am and between 4:45 pm and 6:15 pm.